Did you know I LOVE disinfectant spray? I do.

 It’s a simple reason really.
 It totally destroys germs, and the cold and flu bugs.
 Why wouldn’t I love it?!

 Seeing that I have 4 kids who seem to get to get sick every cold and flu season, I try to keep those germs out of my house at all cost.

 But I really don’t like the store-bought disinfectant spray because it is EXPENSIVE!
 And it has that hospital smell that is just not very pleasing.
 I feel that I have to hold my breath every time I spray it and let’s not even talk about all the chemicals in it too.

 Recently, I have been on a mission to find better products for my home that I could easily make and that would also be cheaper too.

-This disinfectant spray also had to smell great.
+This homemade all natural disinfectant spray also had to smell great.
 I didn’t want to have to hold my breath any longer because of the smell and the chemicals.

 It really needed to be cheaper than the store-bought disinfectant spray.
 Why waste my time if I can’t make it cheaper?!
 Am I right?

 And of course, it still needed to work as a great as a disinfectant spray.
 I mean, it really had to kill those germs.
 That’s the whole purpose!

 Then, it struck me.
 Rubbing Alcohol.
 Yes, you just read that right.

 Wanna Spend 68% Less On Your Cleaning Products?